AOrobator/HelloAndroid/gradleflavors/GradleFlavors.md

 - Build types are used to control settings and the build process
 - Two build types are assigned by default, debug and release.
   - Debug has the debug symbols and is not optimized
   - Release strips symbols and runs Proguard to obfuscate and create translation table and signs the apk with the release
   - Other Build Types might sign the apk but not run Proguard for Beta Testing.
-Allowing more convenient crash reporting and debugging on trusted devices that (because it's signed) can get the updates through Google Play.
+This allows more convenient crash reporting and debugging on trusted devices that (because it's signed) can get the updates through the Google Play Store.
 - All build types are automatically assigned to each flavor.
 - Use the `buildTypes` block in the `android` section of build.gradle to define the build types.
 - IDE Build: Choose in the Build Variants window of the Android Studio
 - Command Line Build: Append Product flavor to target in gradlew calls `./gradlew assembleDebug` vs `./gradlew assembleRelease`

 ## Defining Product Flavors

 - Use the `productFlavors` closure in the `android` section to define the flavors in the module's build.gradle.

 - Each Flavor must have a dimension which is defined using `productFlavors` and groups them as that dimension.

 - Each flavor is defined as a structure inside the `productFlavors` closure